juliogomez/devops/README.md

 1. We do not deal with containers anymore, but with *pods*.
 [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) are the smallest unit of compute in k8s, and while they maybe be composed by several containers, for *myhero* there will be only one container per pod.
 So for our discussion you may think of pods as containers.
 2. There are several pods per microservice.
 We have 2x pods for *myhero-app*, and 1x pod for *myhero-data*.
 One of the big benefits of using a scheduler like k8s is that you *declare* the desired state, and k8s will *make it happen* for you.
 So in our case we have defined how many pods we want for each microservice (based on different factors, like application architecture, or the required redundancy and/or expected workload).
 No matter how the underlying infrastructure behaves (RPi boards), k8s will manage it to make sure the system always complies with our *desired* state.
 No human intervention is required, nothing... k8s behaves like an efficient Ops team.

 Now that all our pods are running and ready, we can locally test their service with `curl` commands.
-When we were running them in our Development environment with laptops, we used the port-mapping defined in *docker-compose.yml*.
+When we were running them in our Development environment with workstations, we used the port-mapping defined in *docker-compose.yml*.
 We are not using that file anymore, k8s handles access to its services in a different way.

 Let's see how k8s do it.